 Understanding Chemical Reactions and Energy Changes

-Types of Chemical Reactions Chemical reactions involve the breaking and forming of chemical bonds between atoms.
-Depending on the energy changes involved, react...
+Types of Chemical Reactions Chemical reactions involve the breaking and forming of new chemical bonds between atoms or molecules.
+Based on the energy changes in...

 Types of Chemical Reactions

-Chemical reactions involve the breaking and forming of chemical bonds between atoms.
-Depending on the energy changes involved, reactions can be classified as either exothermic or endothermic.
+Chemical reactions involve the breaking and forming of new chemical bonds between atoms or molecules.
+Based on the energy changes involved, reactions can be classified as:

 Exothermic Reactions